 When dehumanisation and destruction become the norm the cycle must be broken.
-For over
+Longlisted for

 twenty years Ittay Flescher has worked as an educator journalist and peacebuilder in

 Melbourne and Jerusalem.
-When he woke up on the morning of October 7 to the sounds of rocket
+When he woke up on the morning of October 7 2023 to the sounds of

-sirens over Jerusalem and later saw the devastation of Gaza in response the grief and sadness
+rocket sirens over Jerusalem and later saw the devastation of Gaza in response the grief and

-that engulfed him - and so many others - spurred him to consider: how do we find a way forward?
+sadness that engulfed him - and so many others - compelled him to ask: how can we find a way

-Following years spent facilitating dialogue between Jews Muslims and Christians Ittay
+forward?
+Following years spent facilitating dialogue between Jews Muslims and Christians

-believes that peace can only be found if we are willing to empathise with the pain of those who
+Ittay believes that peace can only be found if we are willing to empathise with the pain of

-have hurt us most.
-The Holy and the Broken challenges Palestinian and Israeli leaders citizens
+others.
+The Holy and the Broken challenges Palestinian and Israeli leaders citizens and their

-and their supporters across the world to imagine a different reality to look at history with a
+supporters across the world to imagine a different reality to look at history with a different

-different eye and to search for moments of engagement rather than resentment in the narratives
+eye and to search for moments of engagement rather than resentment in the narratives of the

-of the past that each side tells about itself.
-Ultimately it is a story that aims to comfort
+past that each side tells about itself.
+Ultimately this is a story that aims to comfort the

 Australian singer-songwriter and guitarist 'A book of rare insight and compassion The Holy and